Icinga/helm-charts/CONTRIBUTING.md

 ### Deploying the chart(s) locally

-Charts can be installed and upgraded locally `helm install .` from their respective root directories:
+Charts can be installed and upgraded locally using `helm install .` from their respective root directories:

 > [!NOTE]
 > Some values might be required for templating to succeed.
-> Simple dummy values are provided in [`charts/icinga-stack/tests/required-values.yaml`](./charts/icinga-stack/tests/required-values.yaml) for all charts.
+> Simple dummy values are provided in [`charts/icinga-stack/tests/required_values.yaml`](./charts/icinga-stack/tests/required_values.yaml) for all charts.

 ```sh
 $ helm install <release> . -f tests/required-values.yaml